vfarcic/devops26/manuscript/18-boot.md

 All in all, secrets storage is an easy choice.

+TODO: Not if AKS

 * Set the value of `secretStorage` to `vault`.

 Below the `secretStorage` value is the whole section that defines `storage` for `logs`, `reports`, and `repository`.
 If enabled, those artifacts will be stored on a network drive.
 As you already know, containers and nodes are short-lived, and if we want to preserve any of those, we need to store them elsewhere.
 That does not necessarily mean that network drives are the best place, but rather that's what comes out of the box.
 Later on, you might choose to change that and, let's say, ship logs to a central database like ElasticSearch, PaperTrail, CloudWatch, StackDriver, etc.

 For now, we'll keep it simple and enable network storage for all three types of artifacts.

+TODO: Not if AKS

 * Set the value of `storage.logs.enabled` to `true`
 * Set the value of `storage.reports.enabled` to `true`